carls31/carls31/README.md

 ## About Me
 Interested in:
- - Machine Learning and Deep Learning algorithms
+ - Statistics and Machine Learning algorithms
  - Earth Observation and Remote Sensing applications
  - Catastrophe Risk Modeling for Natural Hazard assessment